-The article claimed the images were released on the anniversary of the United nations declaration on the rights of Indigenous people.
-The truth is that these images have been around for a long time.
-In recent years Indigenous Facebook pages have been trying to share the images with the international community however our voices often fall upon deaf ears.
+In recent years, Indigenous Facebook pages have been trying to share these images with the international community, however our voices often fall upon deaf ears.
 Many of the following images contain images of Aboriginal men and children in chains who were often chained up by the neck and sent to Aboriginal concentration camps.

 The oppression continues today as well.
-Just this week the United Nations handed down yet another scathing report on Australia’s lack of effort when it comes to improving the shocking rates of suicide, incarceration, health and education.
+In recent years, the United Nations have handed down multiple scathing reports on Australia’s lack of effort when it comes to improving the shocking rates of suicide, incarceration, health and education.
 Australia doesn’t even bother responding to these reports any more.
 There is no pressure for them to do so.
 They have created the perfect strangle hold on our existence as they try to force us to assimilate into their toxic and destructive society.